estraviz/garden/content/notes/so-good-they-cant-ignore-you.md

 ---
-title: 📚 So Good They Can't Ignore You
+title: 📚 So Good They Can't Ignore You - Newport (2012)
 description: Why Skills Trump Passion in the Quest for Work You Love.
 date: 2022-07-30
 tags: